DeLorean time machine: Development

 Takahashi animated separate effects like contrails and flashing lights; Zemeckis opted to use them all.
 The effects were drawn in black and white and optically manipulated afterward.
 This resulted in the DeLorean appearing to emit various effects that strike in front of the car to create an explosion that opens the time slice.
 This was combined with practical effects including smoke, sparks, and flash-bulbs.
 Fire emitting from the tires was intended to start the sequence but the gas jet mechanism repeatedly failed; it only functioned for two of the six shots required.
 Peggy Regan animated flames and reflections for consistency.
 The trails of fire left behind the DeLorean were practical, but the actual movement was slow.
 The footage was sped up and smoke added where the car disappeared.
-Fox and Lloyd were filmed against a reflective mylar blue screen set to match the car park's wet surface and composited into the trails of fire.
+Fox and Lloyd were filmed against a reflective mylar blue screen set to match the parking lot's wet surface and composited into the trails of fire.
 Reflections of the actors were matte paintings filmed through a ripple glass to add texture.
 A stuntman in a dog suit portrays Doc's dog when in the moving car.
 It was suggested that the DeLorean emerge from the time slice in sections that slam into each preceding section.
 Norwood and Charlie Mullen outlined an animation and Ellen Lichtwardt animated a glow to the vehicle.
 The effect is so quick as to be imperceptible.
 Zemeckis preferred this as he did not want the audience to think too much about how everything worked.

 Different parts from three 1982 DeLoreans were used in the first film.
 Liquid nitrogen was poured onto the car for scenes after it had traveled through time to give the impression that it was cold.
 The base for the nuclear reactor was made from the hubcap from a Dodge Polara.
 Aircraft parts and blinking lights were added for effect.
 In one of the first scenes, carbon dioxide extinguishers were hidden inside the DeLorean to simulate the exhaust effect.
 Ultimately, five real DeLoreans were used in the filming of the trilogy, plus one "process" car built for interior shots.
 In the off-road scenes in the third film, a modified-for-off-road VW Beetle frame was fitted to the DeLorean with the whitewall tires and baby Moon hubcaps.
 A seventh DeLorean was also used in the filming, but this one was merely a full-sized, fiberglass model used for exterior shots where the vehicle hovers above the set as well as when the actors interact with the vehicle.